SPAAM-community/wss-summer-school/docs/2022/day-2.md

 <iframe width="560" height="630" src="https://www.youtube.com/embed/qDjkUfcGmmo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Walkthrough

+---
+#### Introduction

+A **pipeline** is a series of linked computational steps, where the output of one process becomes the input of the next.
+Pipelines are critical for managing the huge quantities of data that are now being generated regularly as part of ancient DNA analyses.
+Today we will discuss one option for managing computational analyses of ancient next-generation sequencing datasets, nf-core/eager.
+Keep in mind that other tools, like the Paleomix pipeline, can also be used for similar applications.

+#### What is nf-core/eager?

+nf-core/eager is a computational pipeline specifically designed for preprocessing and analysis of ancient DNA data.
+It is a reimplementation of the previously published EAGER (Efficient Ancient Genome Reconstruction) pipeline [(Peltzer *et al.* 2016)](https://doi.org/10.1186/s13059-016-0918-z) using **Nextflow**.
+The nf-core/eager pipeline was designed with the following aims in mind:

+1. **Portability**- In order for our analyses to be reproducible, others should be able to easily implement our computational pipelines. nf-core/eager is highly portable, providing easy access to pipeline tools and facilitating use across multiple platforms. nf-core eager utilizes Docker, Conda, and Singularity for containerization, enabling distrubition of the pipeline in a self-contained bundle containing all the code, packages, and libraries needed to run it.
+2. **Reproducibility**- nf-core/eager uses custom configuration profiles to specify both HPC-level parameters and analyses-specific options.
+These profiles can be shared alongside your publication, making it easier for others to reproduce your methodology!
+3. **New Tools**- Finally, nf-core/eager includes additional, novel methods and tools for analysis of ancient DNA data that were not included in previous versions.
+This is especially good news for folks interested in microbial sciences, who can take advantage of new analytical pathways for metagenomic analysis and pathogen screening.

+#### Steps in the pipeline

+A detailed description of steps in the pipeline is available as part of nf-core/eager's extensive documentation.
+For more information, check out the usage documentation [here](https://nf-co.re/eager/2.4.5/usage).

+---

 ### Resources

 - nf-core/eager pipeline docuemntation: [https://nf-co.re/eager](https://nf-co.re/eager)